 A few questions in your account deal with temporary or permanent spousal support.
 Rights to spousal support may be waived, or a couple can agree to a specific amount for a set period of time.
 These questions define and limit the parameters of the desired spousal support, which often terminates upon remarriage or cohabitation.

-Idaho requires that a support order be put in place for all children.
+Idaho requires that a support order be put in place for all minor children.

 We provide Idaho Child Support Worksheets inside your account.
 These worksheets make it very easy to calculate a monthly support amount.
 The support calculation is based on a number of variables, but the primary one is income.